veelenga/veelenga.github.io/_posts/2024-02-24-chartkick-and-turbo-frames-elevating-rails-visuals.markdown

 ## Wrap-up

 In this blog post, we've successfully implemented dynamic charts in our Rails application's dashboard using Chartkick and Turbo Frames.
-By fetching and visualizing data with ActiveRecord and Chartkick helpers, and seamlessly integrating them into the interface with Turbo Frames, we've enhanced user experience and provided valuable insights for data analysis.
+By fetching and visualizing data with ActiveRecord and Chartkick helpers, and seamlessly integrating them into the interface with Turbo Frames.
-This integration lays a solid foundation for further development and refinement of our application's dashboard.